profeg/IntelliJGettersInspections/Readme.md

 #Set of inspections for IntelliJIdea IDE.

-Just now, this set contains four inspections.
+##Just now, this set contains four inspections:
 * Check for name of a boolean property getter
 * Check for a probably getter
 * Check for a clashing getter names